Ruturajn/Dotfiles/README.md

 # Dotfiles
 My Config Files for starship, qtile, rofi, fish, etc. In the ```Arch-Setup-Scripts``` directory, I have two bash scripts one for installing this setup and the other for a base Arch-Linux Install.
-To use the config, you will need to make 2 important changes:
+To use the config, you will need to make a change:
-- Editing line `10` and `12` in the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/bright_control) script to add your sudo password.
-- Editing line `6` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script to add the path to your wallpaper.
+- Edit line `6` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script to add the path to your wallpaper.
   This can be skipped if you want to use nitrogen, to set your wallaper.
 You will need to set a wallpaper the first time you login to Qtile.
 This is only a one time thing, and the wallpaper you chose will persist, due to line `9` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script.